-Next, navigate to the directory where the stencil code was pulled to (this is determined by the \$GOPATH environment variable.
+Next, navigate to the project directory github.com/brown-csci1380/<team-name>/liteminer where the stencil code was pulled to (This is determined by the \$GOPATH environment variable.
 For more information on setting up Go, check out our "Get Going with Go" guide!) and run the following command: